-E-portfolio: in groups students will keep and share a digital record of four to eight assigned strategies for teaching English literature (McCloskey et.
-Al, 2018) using two selected texts analyzed in the course IO-5011, with its corresponding corrections generated from peers' and teacher's feedback.
-So, this digital portfolio should contain at least videos, corrected assignments, feedback, materials, texts or other digital material used.
-An evaluation form with detailed description of the aspects to be evaluated will be discussed within the first two weeks of classes.
+E-portfolio: in groups students will keep and share a digital record (using the template provided) of four to eight assigned strategies for teaching English literature (McCloskey et. al, 2018) using one or two new selected text with its corresponding corrections generated from peers' and teacher's feedback.
+So, this digital portfolio should contain at least videos, corrected assignments, feedback, materials, texts or any other digital material used.